National Crime Agency

 The National Crime Agency (NCA) was launched in 2013 and is a crime-fighting agency with national and international reach and the mandate and powers to work in partnership with other law enforcement organisations to bring the full weight of the law to bear in cutting serious and organised crime.

-You can find out more about the work of the NCA by visting their website, click the logo on the right.
+You can find out more about the work of the NCA by visting their website, click the logo.

 The NCA responds on a 24/7 basis, targeting the criminals and groups posing the biggest risks to the UK.
 It does this in three ways: